 Disc stack centrifuges can separate some of the oil in water emulsion present in black diesel.
 If the emulsion is chemically bonded, the user may need the addition of some demulsifier.

-Emulsion breaking leads to the recovery of black diesel usually lost.
+Emulsion breaking leads to the recovery of black diesel, usually lost.

 Centrifuges are industrial machines that are capital intensive compared to filters that have low capital costs.
-But the centrifuge pays for itself quickly given the considerable operating cost savings.
+But the centrifuge pays for itself quickly, given the considerable operating cost savings.

-A black diesel centrifuge is sophisticated machinery that requires a skilled operator to oversee the operation.
+A black diesel centrifuge is a sophisticated machinery that requires a skilled operator to oversee the operation.
 Filters are static devices that do not need operators.

 Self-cleaning disc centrifuges require water in addition to electricity to operate.
 That is an additional provision that is essential for centrifuges cleaning black diesel.